-Marriage to a U.S. citizen or lawful permanent resident does not, despite popular myth, automatically guarantee a marriage visa (U.S. lawful permanent residence or a green card).
-Due to the increasing number of marriage frauds, U.S. Citizenship and Immigration Services (USCIS) as well as the U.S. State Department and consulates carefully scrutinize all marriage visa applications.
+Marriage to a U.S. citizen or lawful permanent resident does not, despite popular myth, automatically guarantee a marriage visa (U.S. lawful permanent residence or a green card) to the immigrant.
+Due to the potential for marriage fraud, U.S. Citizenship and Immigration Services (USCIS) as well as the U.S. State Department and consulates, carefully scrutinize all marriage visa applications.

 You must be legally married under the laws and customs of the state or country in which you were married.
 If, for example, your state or country prohibits marriage between certain blood relations or between an underage person and another, you'll need to make sure your marriage does not violate these rules.

-But if the immigrant enters the U.S. as a supposed tourist and then, within a matter of weeks or a couple months submits a green card application based on marriage, you can expect to be questioned about the immigrant's intentions upon entry -- and then for the case to possibly be denied based on visa fraud (a ground of inadmissibility).
+But if the immigrant enters the U.S. as a supposed tourist and then, within a matter of weeks or a couple months, submits a green card application based on marriage, expect to be questioned about the immigrant's intentions upon entry, and then for the case to possibly be denied U.S. permanent residence based on visa fraud (a ground of inadmissibility).

 You must fully and properly complete the various application forms.
 Do not leave any questions unanswered.
 If a question is not applicable to you, write "N/A" for "not applicable."
 Make sure that you have entered your personal information correctly.
 Your name, last name, date of birth, place of birth, country of birth, and so on must match with the details on your passport.

-The photos you attach need to meet the government's specifications for size, color, and so on.
-Do not attempt to take these yourselves -- go to a professional.
+The photos you attach need to meet the Department of State's specifications for size, color, and so on.
+Do not attempt to take these yourselves; go to a professional who provides this service.

 If you are submitting any foreign document in support of your application, you must submit a certified English translation of the document.
 This must be a full, word-for-word translation, not a summary.